GuanzhongSean/cs456/a3/part-A/partA.md

 5. **`nw_dst=10.0.1.2`**: Specifies the destination IP address to match.

 6. **`actions=mod_dl_src:0A:00:0A:01:00:02,mod_dl_dst:0A:00:0A:FE:00:02`**:
+    - Specifies what actions to take if the above info are matched.
     - **`mod_dl_src`**: Specifies the source MAC address of the packet.
     - **`mod_dl_dst`**: Specifies the destination MAC address of the packet.